 11. Demeanor and Attitude of the Dogs

-Don’t just look at the facilities in which they are keeping their pets – look at the dogs themselves.
-If the dogs look lively, happy, healthy and energetic, this means that they are being well taken care of and this should tell you that the breeder is trustworthy.
+Don’t just look at the facilities where they are keeping their pets – look at the dogs themselves.
+If the dogs look lively, happy, healthy, and energetic, this means that they are well taken care of, and this should tell you that the breeder is trustworthy.

 12. Number of Dog Breeds in the Facility